 This post may contain affiliate links.
 Please read our disclosure policy.

-- Peas: Split peas and lentils look the same, but split peas are a little sweeter.
-You can use either green or yellow peas in this recipe—soaking is not required.
+- Peas: Split peas and lentils look similar, but split peas are a little sweeter.
+You can use either green or yellow peas in this recipe; you do not need to soak them first.

-- Ham: Adding a ham bone (or ham hock) adds extra flavor to the broth.
+- Ham: I love this recipe for using up leftover ham, a ham bone (or ham hock) adds flavor to the broth.
 You can use a leftover bone from baked ham or buy a ham steak and dice it.
-Ham can be replaced with smoked turkey.
+Replace the ham with smoked turkey if you prefer.

 - Vegetables: Celery, carrots, and onions add a subtle sweetness to this soup.

-- Broth: I use low-sodium chicken broth since the ham in this recipe is salty.
-Herbs add flavor.
+- Broth: Use low-sodium chicken broth or homemade chicken broth since the ham in this recipe is salty.

-- Like dried beans, rinse dried peas and check them for debris or pebbles.
+- Remember to rinse the dried peas and check them for debris.

-Did your family enjoy this Split Pea Soup?
-Be sure to leave a rating and a comment below!
+Did you enjoy this Split Pea Soup?
+Leave a rating and comment below!

 Equipment